packetzero/libntstat/docs/protocol.md

 ## Kernel Control Socket

 If you run the command `netstat -a` from a command-prompt, you will see something similar to the following in the output.
 The **com.apple.network.statistics** name is the one we are interested in.
 In this example, there are 6 active socket connections established by applications.
 We can see that the receive buffer size is 8192 bytes, while the output buffer size is 2048 bytes.
-My guess is that this is from the viewpoint of the application, and the kernel can write 8KB of response messages.
+This is from the viewpoint of the application, so the kernel can only write 2KB of response messages.
+Typically, the application receives SRC_ADDED, SRC_COUNTS, SRC_DESC, SRC_REMOVED for each source (e.g. network connection).
+On Sierra and later, this is about 492 bytes for just one observed connection.
+Therefore, the chances of dropping some data under heavy network activity is likely.
 ```
 Registered kernel control modules
 id       flags    pcbcount rcvbuf   sndbuf   name